Do you need help creating an organized desk in your office or workspace?

 Having office supplies at your desk shouldn’t be an exercise in constantly searching for what you need.

-Everything should be within an arm’s reach, and properly stored too!
+Keep in mind, everything should be within an arm’s reach.
+And items should be properly stored, too!

 Here are some tips on how to get a better handle on your supplies: